Club Founded: 2012

-At that time, another club, Loei City were in existence, playing at the Provincial Stadium in the centre of the city.
-Wang Saphung won the fourth-tier Thai Division 3 Tournament North Eastern Region in 2016, beating TWD Tanaytum 6-0 in the final.
+Wang Saphung Municipality FC, formed in 2012, competed for attention and support with another club, called Loei City.
+The team played at the Provincial Stadium in the centre of the city, winning the fourth-tier Thai Division 3 Tournament North Eastern Region in 2016, beating TWD Tanaytum 6-0 in the final.

-When the national league structure was reorganised for the 2017 season, the club was placed in Thai League 4 Northeast playing their home games at Wang Saphung Stadium.
-They ended the campaign in the playoff positions with Malagasy forward, Carlos leading the scoring.
+When the national league structure was reorganised the following year, the club was placed in Thai League 4 Northeast with home games played at Wang Saphung Stadium.
+They ended the campaign in the playoff positions with Malagasy forward Carlos leading the scoring.
 Muangkan United ended any dreams of promotion.

-However, the Thai League once again restructured and turned to the European calendar for 2020-21.
-Loei were placed in Thai League 3 Northeast with the club moving to Loei Provincial Stadium.
+The Thai League once again restructured and turned to the European fixture calendar for 2020-21.
+Loei were placed in Thai League 3 Northeast with the club moving to play its home games at Loei Provincial Stadium.

 Diarra Junior Aboubacar put away the chances as the side ended as divisional runners-up, with the playoffs being best forgotten about.
-2021-22 saw a third regional title being collected by United as Yossagorn Silaket arrived as the new head coach before he was replaced by Teeratada Chamrus.
+The following season saw a third regional title being collected by United as Yossagorn Silaket arrived as the new head coach before being later replaced by Teeratada Chamrus.
+Again, the playoffs proved a step too far.

-The club had decamped to Ruamjai Stadium Loei Rajabhat University at the start of the season, with the team falling short once more in their playoff campaign after Amporn Chaipong had led the scoring.
-Ibrahim Konaré took over goalscoring responsibilities in 2022-23 with Pradya Sitti being appointed head coach.
+The club had played a season at Blue Dragon Muang Loei Stadium before moving to Ruamjai Stadium, Loei Rajabhat University, at the start of the season.
+Ibrahim Konaré took over goalscoring responsibilities in 2022-23 after Pradya Sitti had been appointed as head coach.

-Santi Polcha arrived to take over team affairs before the end of the season before he was succeeded by Pratan Senala for the start of the 2023-24 campaign.
-Sitti returned for a second spell as the season petered out disappointingly with Loei ending it in sixth position.
+Santi Polcha had a brief spell in charge of the team before being succeeded by Pratan Senala for the start of the following campaign.
+Previous coach Sitti returned for a second spell as the season petered out disappointingly.

 My visit

-We arrived in the early afternoon and checked into the excellent Sukjai Grand Luxury Boutique Hotel, chosen by my good lady.
-Her choice was impeccable, not least because it was in easy walking distance from the Rajabhat University Stadium where the match would be kicking off at 6pm.
+We arrived in Loei city in the early afternoon, checking into the excellent Sukjai Grand Luxury Boutique Hotel, chosen by Taew.
+Her choice was impeccable, not least because it was in easy walking distance from the Rajabhat University Stadium, where the match would be kicking off a few hours later at 6pm.

 After a pleasant siesta, I left Taew to relax as I went for a stroll, determined to find a shortcut after crossing the main road and headed along a small road that ran behind the campus.
 There were numerous little shops and open-fronted restaurants where I should have grabbed the opportunity to sit down for a beer.